 And my advice to you, if it isn’t already too late, would be to get them met before parenthood and wifehood and rope and hood.
 Because, Lord knows… it isn’t happening now.
 Good thing I come from strong, long-suffering stock!

 But, I was born to be a mother, and, you know, realistically, what else should I do with my time?
 A career?
 Pfffffffffffft.
 Careers are WAAAYYY over-rated.
 I mean how many people have to have a heart attack in one family?
 A lot of people don’t realize that ‘Mother’ is the most important job in our economy- some would say ‘the backbone’ of the nation.
 I would say ‘the pelvis’.
 The problem is, most folks put everything else before their families.
 All this ruckus and for what?
 As far as I’m concerned, raising families and communities is one of the reasons God put us here.
 It’s supposed to be a beautiful thing.
-To do anything different would be disrespecting the divine plan, and that’s not something I can endorse.
+To do anything different would be disrespecting the divine plan: blasphemy in a way.
+And, that’s not something I can endorse.

 My family?
 Well… let’s just say I love them but I don’t always like them.
-Emilia being the exception, but she just turned one five months ago Boys.
+Emilia being the exception, but she just turned one five months ago.
+But Braden?
+He’s exactly like his father.
+Boys.
 I’m pretty sure he’s been jealous ever since his sister was born; he so badly wanted a brother.
 The hubby doesn’t seem to care one way or the other.
 I don’t think he was that thrilled either time I got pregnant, to be honest.
 This is probably why I feel I have to seal myself away in the bathroom and blaze my brains out on Frankling County’s finest hydroponic indo or drop a few bars during the day.
 Dr. DiOrio’s very kind and liberal with the scripts.
 She doesn’t seem too worried about me getting hooked.
-She’s expressed more concern over my slipping back into that post-post partum complex and we want to avoid that at all costs..
-Since Braden’s gained full autonomy, found his willpower, it’s a daily battle.
+She’s expressed more concern over my slipping back into that post-postpartum complex and we want to avoid that at all costs..
+Since the boy’s gained full autonomy, found his willpower, it’s a daily battle.